 In addition, the park maintains a collection of returned artifacts from within the Winslow area.
 These include prehistoric pottery wares, stone and bone tools.
 There is also historical art works by Fannie Nampeyo, Charles Loloma, Paqua Naha (First Frog Woman) and Helen (Feather Woman) Naha from the late 1880s to the late 1960s.

-Mammals include elk, coyote, prairie dogs, porcupine, badger, jackrabbits, and cougar.
+Mammals that might be seen during your trip include elk, pronghorn, coyote, prairie dogs, porcupine, badger, and jackrabbits.

 - Artifacts, rock art, and other cultural items/sites are protected.